 The High Energy Transport Code - Human Exploration and Development of Space (HETC-HEDS) computer code is another Monte-Carlo based method.
 It is specifically designed to provide solutions to radiation problems [27,28], mainly the ones which involve the secondary particle fields typically produced by the space radiation interaction with the different types of shielding and equipment involved in the different missions.
-HETC-HEDS is a 3-D generalized radiation transport code, which

-- 175 shielding and equipment involved in the different missions.
 HETC-HEDS is a 3-D generalized radiation transport code, which is able to analyse and handle with the radiation fields that might affect the critical human body organs, in the context of a potential crewed spaceflight.
 Therefore, we refer to the tissues like the ones which compose the central nervous system, or the bone marrow.
 It is possible to apply this code to a wide range of particle species and energies, which is very helpful.
-Among other elements, HETC-HEDS contains a heavy ion collision event generator, which can track nuclear interactions and perform - 180 data analysis (statistics).
+Among other elements, HETC-HEDS contains a heavy ion collision event generator, which can track nuclear interactions and perform data analysis (statistics).
 In addition, it is capable to simulate the particle interactions, a crucial issue to solve this type of problems.
 To do so, it uses a pseudo-random number generator, and together with the appropriate physics characterization, it is possible to record the trajectories followed by both the primary and the secondary particles involved in the nuclear collision of GCR and solar event particles.
-The typical application is to estimate how would be the interaction with matter, including the shielding material the equipment from crewed spaceflights may have, biological organisms (for instance, for astronauts), - and the electronic equipment a mission needs to fly with.
+The typical application is to estimate how would be the interaction with matter, including the shielding material the equipment from crewed spaceflights may have, biological organisms (for instance, for astronauts), and the electronic equipment a mission needs to fly with.
 This code considers nearly all the particles which are typically required for space radiation calculations.
-For example, HETC - HEDS takes into account the interactions of protons, neutrons, π^+ , π^- , μ^+ , μ^- , light ions and heavy ions.
+For example, HETC - HEDS takes into account the interactions of protons, neutrons, $\pi^+, \pi^-, \mu^+, \mu^-$ , light ions and heavy ions.
 In the model, an arbitrary position, angle and energy value are assigned throughout a spatial boundary of interest.
-This Monte-Carlo code tracks each and every particle in a cascade until one of the following issues undergoes: 1) a nuclear collision, 2) absorption, 3) decay/escape from the spatial boundary, or 4) elimination, as a result of - 190 crossing a domain variable cutoff.
+This Monte-Carlo code tracks each and every particle in a cascade until one of the following issues undergoes: 1) a nuclear collision, 2) absorption, 3) decay/escape from the spatial boundary, or 4) elimination, as a result of crossing a domain variable cutoff.
 To do this, it is necessary to focus on the nuclear reactions and processes occurring.
 In this case, they are accounted with physical models, so that the main issues (energy loss, range straggling, Coulomb scattering, etc.) are properly handled.
 Naturally, the energy and nucleon conservation principles should not be violated when the collisions (elastic and nonelastic) are computed.
-A more detailed explanation of HETC-HEDS inner workings and benchmarking is given in the following references: Townsend et al. [2005], Miller and Townsend [2004, 2005], Charara et al. [2008], and Heinbockel

-195 et al. [2011a, 2011b].
+A more detailed explanation of HETC-HEDS inner workings and benchmarking is given in the following references: Townsend et al. [2005], Miller and Townsend [2004, 2005], Charara et al. [2008], and Heinbockel et al. [2011a, 2011b].
 HETC-HEDS, however, (as with HZETRN) this code does not follow the liberated electrons (delta rays) produced by Coulomb interactions.
 Thus, the code calculates energy lost using the difference between the particle energies entering and exiting a target component (true Linear Energy Transfer) but not the actual energy deposited.